 Durability

-Moderate to Good — users report reliable performance for hobby and light professional tasks, with effective cooling; long-term heavy industrial durability is less documented.
+Moderate to good for hobby and light professional tasks.
+Users report reliable performance for normal use, but long-term heavy industrial durability is less documented.

 Key Benefits